DES-Lab/AALpy/README.md

 ```

 ## Research Contact
-If you have research suggestions or specific help with respect to your research, whether it is automata learning itself or application
+If you have research suggestions or specific help concerning your research, whether it is automata learning itself or application
 of automata learning, feel free to contact [edi.muskardin@silicon-austria.com](mailto:edi.muskardin@silicon-austria.com).
-We are happy to help you and consult you in applying automata learning in various domain.
+We are happy to help you and consult you in applying automata learning in various domains.

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.